What were an Egyptian pharaoh's roles and responsibilities?

 This was then used by the pharaoh to fund his own building projects and military campaigns.

 The king also controlled trade with other countries.
-The country of Egypt had few natural resources and it relied heavily on imported goods for many valuable commodities.
+The land of Egypt had few natural resources and, as a result, it relied heavily on imported goods for many valuable commodities.

-For example, gold had to come from Nubia to the south, and wood had to be brought in from Syria.
+For example, gold had to come from Nubia to the south, and wood had to be brought in from Syria to the north.

 However, in practice, only the wealthy elite were close enough to the king to take advantage of this.